rb-uf/swe-project/Sprint4.md

 - Removed added database file to .gitignore because it was causing merge conflicts before.
 - Changed print statements from fmt to log.
 - Added log message to print contents of http requests.
+- Updated API documentation with new API calls.

 ## Testing (Unit and Functional)
 ### Frontend